ortfero

 | qualident .

-if the right-hand side is a type identifier, the constant takes the size of the type in bytes and has type s64. if it is another constant identifier, the new constant receives that constant's value and type.
+if the right-hand side is a type identifier, the constant is the size of that type in bytes, of type s64. if it is another constant, the new constant receives its value and type.

 | "[" [ constexpr ] "]" type